Not only Beirut: 11 terrible human-induced disasters

-	Initially, it was claimed that in the process of preparing and conducting the experiment, the operating personnel committed a number of violations and errors, and that it was these actions that became the main cause of the accident.
+Initially, it was stated that in the process of preparing and conducting the experiment, the operating personnel made a number of violations and mistakes, and it was these actions that became the main cause of the accident.

 However, then this point of view was revised and it turned out that most of these actions were not violations or did not affect the development of the accident.